 Common uses: Acoustic guitar, vocals, drum overheads, piano

 The Audio Technica AT2020 has probably launched more small project studios than nearly any other mic in this price range.
-It’s versatile, fairly rugged, and has a great sound for the money.
+Good for recording vocals, acoustic guitars, and other quieter sources, It’s versatile, fairly rugged, and has a great sound for the money.
 Paired with another budget mic like the SM57, there’s not a lot you can’t do with this solid starter mic.

 sE Electronics SE7